getjoey/CoronaVirusData/README.md

 -Create/Update data on a country
 	-Brings you to a form where you can edit/create data on a country -Input name, then will show existing data to modify, if not, will show 0 as you are creating new data.

+See pics for what it looks like in action :)